SleepInfinity/pronote-telegram-bot/README.md

 - **View Grades:** Get your latest grades directly in Telegram.
 - **Check Homework:** Receive a list of upcoming homework assignments.
 - **View Timetable:** Access your next day's schedule.
+- **Notifications:** Automatic notifications for new grades, upcoming homework, and other important updates.
+- **Multi-language Support:** English, French and more.

 ### Upcoming Features

-- **Notifications:** Automatic notifications for new grades, upcoming deadlines, and other important updates.
-- **Multi-language Support:** English and French, with more languages to be added.
+- **Extend features:** to include additional Pronote functionalities.

 ## Requirements